damian-ontivero/servertree/README.md

     flask run

 #### TODO
+* Fix favicon.
+Done
-* Add user logged to navbar.
+* Add user logged to navbar and be able to edit my user.
 * Add module title.
 * Fix user role "observador" to be able to edit its own user.
 * Fix user role "observador" to not be able to edit/delete access/service.